 Results

-3.1 Comparison of number of sequence reads per sample generated by FLX and Junior

-Sequencing data from samples sequenced in Roche/454 FLX and Junior were used to compare and know if there was a significant difference in the number of sequence reads generated by both the platform.
-Of the 464 number of samples sequenced using both FLX and Junior, the number of sequence reads from Junior was compared to the number of sequence reads from FLX for the same sample.
-The comparison result showed that FLX generated on average 6034 sequence reads while Junior generated on average 1532 sequence reads (Figure 5.1).
-The observation showed that FLX produced significantly (P-value < 2.2-16) more reads per sample than Junior.

-3.2.
-Comparison of resistant call in FLX and Junior at baseline samples

 3.2.1.
-Prediction of resistance on baseline samples sequenced using FLX data
+Genotyping of baseline samples using the Roche/454 FLX platform

-A total of 526 patients of which, 339 patients had no previous exposure to Prevention from Mother To Child Transmission (PMTCT) therapy and 187 samples had previous PMTCT therapy.
-The clinical outcome showed that out of 339 non-PMTCT patients, 50 had virologic failure and 289 had virologic success.
-In the other hand, out of 187 PMTCT exposed patients, 25 had virologic failure and 162 had virologic success.
+FLX sequencing was successful for baseline samples from a total of 526 patients of which 187 samples had previous ARV exposure as a result of PMTCT while the remaining 339 had no previous exposure to ARVs.
+The eventual clinical outcome of all of these individuals was known and showed that out of the 339 no-PMTCT patients, 50 had virologic failure and 289 had virologic success.
+On the other hand, out of 187 PMTCT exposed patients, 25 had virologic failure and 162 had virologic success.

 The obtained baseline blood samples were sequenced using Roche/454 FLX technology and analyzed using Seq2Res.
 The observation showed that the number of patients with resistance call to at least one drug in baseline regimen increased from 1 to 5 as the prevalence cutoff decreased to 1% (Figure 5.2).
 Significant difference was observed at 1% and 15% prevalence cutoffs (Figure 5.2).

 3.2.2.
-Prediction of resistance on baseline samples sequenced using Junior data
+Genotyping of baseline samples using the Roche/454 Junior platform

 407 patients were sampled at baseline and sequenced using Roche/454 Junior, 250 patients had no previous PMTCT therapy and 147 patients had previous PMTCT therapy.
 The clinical outcome showed that out of 250 non-PMTCT patients, 40 had virologic failure and 210 had virologic success.
 In the other hand, out of 147 PMTCT exposed patients, 21 had virologic failure and 136 had virologic success.